kyma-project/kyma/docs/getting-started/01-overview.md

 This set of Getting Started guides is an end-to-end scenario that will walk you through all major Kyma functionalities and show its:
 - **Integration and connectivity** feature brought in by [Application Connector](https://kyma-project.io/docs/components/application-connector/).
 With Kyma, you can connect external applications and expose their APIs and events to the cluster.
 - **Extensibility** feature provided by [Service Catalog](https://kyma-project.io/docs/components/service-catalog/).
 You can use its built-in portfolio of external services in your microservices and Functions.
 - **Application runtime** feature supported by [Serverless](https://kyma-project.io/docs/components/serverless/).
-This feature lets your build microservices and Functions that can interact with external services and applications to perform a given business logic.
+This feature lets your build microservices and Functions to interact with external services and applications, and to perform a given business logic.

 With these features in mind, we will: